AlionaSmirnova/calculator-vue/README.md

 # calculator-vue
 Small and easy calculator.
 I used Html, CSS and Vue.js to made it.
+Available for integers, not double numbers.